For more than a century, our company has been inventing medicines and vaccines for the world’s most challenging diseases.

-We are committed to discovering smart, sustainable ways to expand access, especially in parts of the world where there are limited or no health care infrastructure and resources.
+We are committed to discovering smart, sustainable ways to expand access, especially in parts of the world where there are limited or nonexistent health care infrastructure and resources.
 Given the immensity of this challenge, we believe we can make the strongest contribution by working in partnership with others—governments, donors, patient organizations, health care professionals, nongovernmental organizations, academic institutions, multilateral organizations and the private sector.

-We focus on select areas of global health need and relevance to our company, namely the following noncommunicable diseases (NCDs) and chronic conditions: Alzheimer’s disease, cancer, diabetes, hepatitis C and HIV/AIDS.
+We focus on select areas of global health need and relevance to our company, namely the following noncommunicable diseases (NCDs) and chronic conditions: Alzheimer’s disease, cancer, diabetes and HIV/AIDS.
 Our program investments in these areas focus on innovative interventions showing evidence of effectiveness in improving health care quality and reducing disparities in access and health outcomes among underserved populations who are particularly burdened by these diseases.

 ALLIANCE TO ADVANCE PATIENT-CENTERED CANCER CARE